davidsneighbour/samui-samui.de/content/posts/2006/10/2006-10-08-ein-fort-schritt.md

 Ich: Gmail.
 Yes you can.

-Sie: _besch&auml;ftigt sich zwei Stunden mit anderen Themen_
+Sie: _beschäftigt sich zwei Stunden mit anderen Themen_

 Ich: What about your emailaddress?